BrazilKing/SGB-GBC-borders/README.md

 ## Notes

+- The overlay is **disabled on first launch** to prevent the UI from being cropped on certain devices, which can make it difficult to navigate the settings menu.
+Turn on **OVERLAY** once the mod is enabled.
 - Changes apply live — no restart needed
-- **Automatic aspect ratio selection only applies to overlays that have been reworked in all supported aspect ratios.** Currently that means Red and the GOLD 97 frame.
-Other overlays only have a 4:3 version and render at that ratio regardless of the screen.
-- **Screen position variants currently only exist for Red at 20:9 and 9:20.**
-  Other frames ignore the launcher's position setting.
-- `16:9 BEZEL (TEST)` is experimental and needs testing
+- If a frame file is missing, the mod shows an on-screen warning instead of drawing a fallback
 - **All border artwork is manually reworked by the author.
 No AI art was used.**

 ## Installation

 1. Install the `.zip` through your mod manager, **or** copy the extracted folder into your mods directory.
 2. Enable the mod in the launcher's MODS panel.
 3. Launch any supported game.
+The overlay is off on first launch — the game screen will look normal.
+4. Open the mod options and turn on **OVERLAY**.
+The frame appears immediately.

 ## Updating

 This mod supports in-launcher updates.
 The launcher's MODS panel will show an **Update** button when a newer release is available on GitHub.
-The **Versions** button lets you pick any published release if you need to roll back.
+The **Versions** button lets you pick any published release — useful if you need to roll back to v1.0.4 for 16:9 or mobile use.

 ## Credits